V-inaya-K/Pashu-Dhan-App/README.md

 ## 🧲Tech Stack

- - Flutter – handles backend web routing and file uploading.
+ - Flutter – Cross-platform frontend for mobile and web; handles camera input, file uploading, and user interaction.
- - TensorFlow Lite – For quick and accurate multilingual transcription of uploaded audio/video.
+ - TensorFlow Lite – Runs the trained YOLOv8 model on-device for fast, offline cattle & buffalo breed recognition.
- - YOLO v8 – For quick and accurate multilingual transcription of uploaded audio/video.
+ - YOLO v8 – Model used for image analysis and breed classification.
- - ImagePicker – Manages prompt chaining and LLM integration for formatted output.
+ - ImagePicker – Captures photos or selects images from the device gallery.
- - Supabase – Extremely fast LLM for title, description, and hashtag creation.
+ - Supabase – Backend database and authentication; Stores cattle logs and user data.
- - AWS S3 – Divides long transcripts into bite-sized chunks for better LLM comprehension.
+ - AWS S3 – Stores uploaded cattle images into S3 bucket and images accessed from there.

 ## 🌀Workflow
  1. User Logins with provided credentials, to maintaing data security and mishandling.